Restore Azure VMs

 After the disk is restored, use the template that was generated as part of the restore operation to customize and create a new VM:

 Open Restore Job Details for the relevant job.

 In Restore Job Details, select Deploy Template to initiate template deployment.

 To customize the VM setting provided in the template, click Edit template.
 If you want to add more customizations, click Edit parameters.

 Enter the custom values for the VM, accept the Terms and Conditions and click Purchase.

 Replace existing disks

-- In Restore Type, select Replace disk/s (the restore point that will replace the existing VM disk or disks).
+In Restore Type, select Replace disk/s.
+This is the restore point that will be used replace existing VM disks.